How to achieve Accessible Design for Digital Products

 Text and interactive elements need to have sufficient contrast with their background to ensure readability and perceivability.
 The WCAG outlines specific contrast ratios for achieving sufficient readability and recognizability across various levels.

-For Level A compliance, the minimum required contrast ratio for normal text is 4.5:1, while for large text (at least 18pt or 14pt bold) and UI components, it’s 3:1.
+For Level AA compliance, the minimum required contrast ratio for normal text is 4.5:1, while for large text (at least 18pt or 14pt bold) and UI components, it’s 3:1.

-Meeting Level AA compliance entails a higher standard, with normal text requiring a contrast ratio of 7:1 and large text needing 4.5:1.
+Meeting Level AAA compliance entails a higher standard, with normal text requiring a contrast ratio of 7:1 and large text needing 4.5:1.

 Multisensory Information